CCFGomes/Financial_performance/README.md

 # Financial Performance Analysis Project

 ## Overview
-This project focuses on conducting a comprehensive financial analysis for Cake in Box, emphasizing the annual and quarterly performance metrics for the year 2021.
+This project focuses on conducting a comprehensive financial analysis, emphasizing the annual and quarterly performance metrics for the year 2021.

 ## Project Highlights
 - Analyzed monthly sales revenue, net sales, costs, net profit, and contribution margin.